 This summer, explore one of the beautiful beaches on Lake Erie, where you can find some of the warmest waters and finest sand in all of Ontario.

 Head over to Rock Point Beach, a lovely one kilometer sand and pebble beach where potential paleontologists will love examining for exposed fossils in the ancient coral reef embedded in a limestone shelf along the beach.
 There’s something for everyone at Rock Point, a local provincial park, with hiking trails and nature programming for children during the summer months, and a dog friendly beach for family pets.
 In fact, this beach is perfect for seasoned birders, as over 260 species of birds have been recorded in the park, and there is a bird banding station located directly within.
 Wondering how to get there?
 Why not take our scenic Cruise the Coast Route or the Grand River Route, which is perfect for motorcyclists who are looking for beautifully winding roads with mesmerizing landscapes.
 If you’re looking for somewhere to eat head to Debb’s Cuisine on Queen where they combine the freshest local ingredients, an inspired method, and particular presentation to create the perfect meal.
-When the day is done, head to Lalor Estate Inn and stroll around the entire acre of gardens and beautiful trees.

 If you’re looking for a more relaxed experience, check out Port Glasgow Beach, which recently received its Blue Flag status for a commitment to strict water quality and safety criteria.
 Located on the north shores of Lake Erie, Port Glasgow is a hidden gem that’s just far enough away from the hustle and bustle of larger beaches to create a private, tranquil atmosphere.
 This is the perfect family-friendly beach with its proximity to boat charters, a fishing pier, clean waters, and family-friendly events like the Port Glasgow Fish Fry and the annual Kids Fishing Derby.
 You can also check out the natural beauty and nearby trails that make Port Glasgow the perfect location to spot rare species of birds with the West Elgin Nature Club.
 If you work up a bit of an appetite, grab a bite at D&L Fish & Chips.